waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **TM45 (ATTRACT):** Infatuates opposite-gender Pokémon.
 *   **TM49 (FURY CUTTER):** Gets stronger with each consecutive hit.

 ## III.
-Current Objectives & Hypotheses

-### Primary Objective: Defeat the Azalea Town Gym Leader
-*   **Current Location:** Azalea Town
-*   **Current Obstacle:** A Slowpoke infestation blocks the path to the Azalea Gym.
-*   **Hypothesis Chain:** I have exhausted all leads by speaking to Kurt, his apprentice, wandering NPCs, and exploring the Slowpoke Well.
-Correction: The solution to the Slowpoke infestation was to confront Team Rocket in the Slowpoke Well after speaking with Kurt.
-The Azalea Town Mart was not involved.
+Action Plan
+*   **Objective: Traverse Ilex Forest.**
+    1. Teach HM01 (CUT) to a capable Pokémon in my party.
+Feraligatr is the primary candidate.
+    2. Navigate to the `CUT_TREE` at coordinates (8, 25).
+    3. Face the tree and use the move CUT to clear it.
+    4. Proceed north through the newly opened path to find the exit to Route 34.

 ## IV.
-Agent & Tool Development Ideas
+Agent & Tool Development
-*   **`stuck_advisor_agent`:** Analyzes current situation (location, goal, failed attempts) and suggests entirely new approaches, like interacting with different NPCs or exploring different areas, to break cognitive fixation.
-A potential lifesaver for situations like the Union Cave confusion.
+*   **Agent Idea: `stuck_advisor_agent`:** Analyzes current situation (location, goal, failed attempts) and suggests entirely new approaches, like interacting with different NPCs or exploring different areas, to break cognitive fixation.
-*   **`route_planner_agent`:** Takes a start and end location (e.g., city to city) and suggests the high-level route based on known map connections.
+*   **Agent Idea: `route_planner_agent`:** Takes a start and end location (e.g., city to city) and suggests the high-level route based on known map connections.
+*   **Agent Refinement: `move_advisor`:** The current agent should be enhanced.
+Its prompt will be updated to not only recommend who should learn a move but also to evaluate a Pokémon's overall potential, including what other HMs it can learn, to serve as a more general-purpose party management advisor.

+## V. Archive: Solved Puzzles & Procedural Failures
+*   **Solved: Azalea Town Slowpoke Infestation:** The solution was to confront Team Rocket in the Slowpoke Well after speaking with Kurt.
+This was not related to the Azalea Town Mart or using an item on the Slowpokes.
-*   **Critical Procedural Failure (Turns ~27050-27128):** I failed to immediately document the solution to the Pokégear phone menu loop (pressing 'B' to cancel).
+*   **Failure Log (Turns ~27050-27128):** Failed to immediately document the solution to the Pokégear phone menu loop (pressing 'B' to cancel).
 This led to a prolonged behavioral loop and wasted ~50 turns.
-*   **CRITICAL BEHAVIORAL FAILURE (Turns ~27152-27235):** I entered a severe, prolonged behavioral loop by repeatedly failing to navigate the Pokégear menu.
-The correct procedure was documented in my notepad, but I failed to consult and follow it.
-I created the `menu_navigator_agent` to automate this task and prevent recurrence.
+*   **Failure Log (Turns ~27152-27235):** Entered a severe, prolonged behavioral loop by repeatedly failing to navigate the Pokégear menu.
+The correct procedure was documented, but I failed to consult and follow it.
-*   **Critical Pathing Failure (Turn ~27329):** My pathfinder tool did not account for NPCs being impassable, causing a failed move.
-I upgraded the tool to `pathfinder_v3` to automatically detect and route around all objects on the map.
+*   **Failure Log (Turn ~27329):** My pathfinder tool did not account for NPCs being impassable, causing a failed move.
+Upgraded the tool to `pathfinder_v3` to automatically detect and route around all objects on the map.
-*   **CRITICAL COGNITIVE FIXATION (Turns ~27410-27441):** I became stuck in a severe loop attempting to reach the clerk in the Violet City Mart.
-My core assumption that the clerk was reachable was never questioned, leading to dozens of failed pathing attempts.
-I failed to be flexible and pivot to a new strategy (like exploring the other warp) in a timely manner.
-This highlights a critical need to recognize when a plan is failing and actively seek alternative hypotheses and goals.
+*   **Failure Log (Turns ~27410-27441):** Became stuck in a severe loop attempting to reach the clerk in the Violet City Mart.
+Failed to recognize when a plan was failing and actively seek alternative hypotheses and goals.
-*   **Tool Deferral & Misinterpretation Failure (Turns ~27544-27630):** I repeatedly identified issues with `pathfinder_v3` but deferred fixing it.
-When I did try to fix it, I assumed the code was bugged.
-The tool was actually working correctly; my understanding of the map layout and tile mechanics was flawed.
-The tool's output correctly showed that certain areas were unreachable, but I failed to trust it due to confirmation bias. **I must trust my tools' outputs and use them to challenge my own assumptions about the game world.
-Tool maintenance is my highest priority and must never be deferred.**
+*   **Failure Log (Turns ~27544-27630):** Repeatedly identified issues with `pathfinder_v3` but deferred fixing it.
+The tool was working correctly; my understanding of the map was flawed. **Lesson: Trust tool outputs and use them to challenge my own assumptions.
+Tool maintenance is the highest priority.**
-*   **Failure to Trust Tools (Turns ~27670-27685):** I repeatedly failed to path to the Slowpoke Well in Azalea Town.
-Instead of trusting my pathfinder, which was correctly identifying an impassable wall and an off-screen object, I assumed the tool was broken.
-This wasted several turns.
-The lesson is reinforced: the tool's analysis of the map data is more reliable than my visual perception.
-I must trust it.
+*   **Failure Log (Turns ~27670-27685):** Repeatedly failed to path to the Slowpoke Well.
+Instead of trusting my pathfinder, I assumed the tool was broken. **Lesson: The tool's analysis of the map data is more reliable than my visual perception.**
-*   **Pathfinder Bug (Turn ~27708):** My `pathfinder_v4` tool incorrectly identified my starting tile as impassable due to a map marker.
-This was a flaw in the tool's logic.
-I created `pathfinder_v5` to fix this bug and deleted the old tool.
+*   **Failure Log (Turn ~27708):** `pathfinder_v4` incorrectly identified my starting tile as impassable due to a map marker.
+Created `pathfinder_v5` to fix this.
-*   **Cognitive Fixation (Turns ~27817-27840):** I became stuck in a loop trying to interact with the wandering 'Gramps' and 'Teacher' NPCs in Azalea Town, assuming they held the key to moving the Slowpoke.
-I made over 10 attempts, even using the `stun_npc` tool, without success.
-This was a failure to recognize a disproven hypothesis and pivot.
-I must be more willing to abandon failing strategies and document them to avoid repetition.
+*   **Failure Log (Turns ~27817-27840):** Became stuck interacting with wandering NPCs in Azalea Town, assuming they held a key to progress. **Lesson: Be more willing to abandon failing strategies and document them to avoid repetition.**
-*   **`pokemon_evaluator_agent`:** Given a Pokémon species, this agent would analyze its potential, including what HMs it can learn.
-This would prevent situations like catching a Pokémon only to find it can't learn a needed move.